andygodish/wikijs-storage/andygio/landing.md

 This is a docker image build of the `dockerfile` in the root directory.
 It tags the image with the version specified by the `version` job.

+## CD

+This app is autmatically deployed to a Kubernetes cluster running in my homelab.
+[FluxCD](https://fluxcd.io/) is used